Soft Hands in Blackjack

 And because they will always have the advantage over the player (other than skilled card counting players) you should always want to play your hand to the greatest advantage in blackjack.

 Stiff hands and soft hands are the hardest hands to play.
 There is nothing you can really do about stiff hands other than play them according to basic strategy.
-But soft hands do not have to be played like a hard hand—they have flexibility that other hands in blackjack do not.
+But soft hands do not have to be played like a hard hand

 Bad House Rule: Dealer Can Hit Soft 17